Martial Taillefert | Chemists in the Real World

 What's the best career advice you've received?

-I'd say two things: 1/ Do not overcommit yourself for the sake of professional success (difficult to realize practically) and 2/ To secure a unique niche or possess unique tools that can help in the grant proposal writing, which can be extremely competitive.
+I'd say two things: First, do not overcommit yourself for the sake of professional success (difficult to realize practically).
+Second, secure a unique niche or possess unique tools that can help in the grant proposal writing, which can be extremely competitive.